tomique34/Text-2-Speech-using-ElevenLabs-API/README.md

 3. Create virtual environment using following commands: `python3 -m venv venv`
 4. Activate virtual environment using following commands: `source venv/bin/activate`
 5. Install the required Python packages with `pip install -r requirements.txt`.
-6. Rename file '.env.EXAMPLE' to ".env", open renamed file and set up your OpenAI API key. **(This step is required)**
+6. Rename file '.env.EXAMPLE' to ".env", open renamed file and set up your ElevenLabs API key. **(This step is required)**
 7. Place the text you want to convert to speech in a file named "text-for-conversion.txt" and save. *(This step is required if you want to run text to speech conversion via CLI using dedicated python script tts-app.py)*
 8. To run text-2-speech converter tool in more convenient way (via web ui) take a look at section **3.
 Streamlit web framework** for more details how to run Streamlit web framework.
 9. Additional way (most convenient way) how to run converter tool is by running docker container.
 See **4.
 Run Text-2-Speech app as Docker container** section for technical details how to make it done.